acas/tfs-monitor/README.md

 * `buildDefinitionRegex` - a Regular Expression that will limit which build definitions are included (in addition to the limit the `projectRegex` performs)
 * `bingBackgrounds` - if `true`, TFS Monitor will use the Bing background image of the day as the background of the monitor, making your TFS Monitor a part of your office's decor
+* `BuildMonitorRefreshIntervalMS` - interval in milliseconds to check for build updates; default is 10000
+* `WorkMonitorRefreshIntervalMS` - interval in milliseconds to check for work item updates; default is 10000

 For example: